JessGold123/oral-sensory-dysregulation-ffcws-nsch/README.md

 Each script is structured to run independently but follows the logic outlined in the pre-analysis plan.
 > **Note (July 31, 2025):** Due to pending data access for FFCWS, analyses were initiated with NSCH.
 All models were specified a priori based on theory and outlined in the pre-analysis plan prior to examining either dataset.

-## Updates

-- **July 31, 2025:** Due to pending data access for FFCWS, analyses were initiated with NSCH.
-All models were specified a priori based on theory and outlined in the pre-analysis plan prior to examining either dataset.
-- **August 1, 2025:** Updated proposal uploaded (v2.0).
-Main NSCH analysis now restricted to ages 6–11 (T2) to reduce behavioral masking and better match FFCWS age profile.
-Exploratory analysis for adolescents (12–17; T3) added.
-- **August 1, 2025:** Updated proposal uploaded (v3.0).
-After gaining deeper familiarity with the NSCH variables (prior to conducting analyses), the scope of feeding behavior was refined to focus specifically on picky eating.
-The measure of interest in food was excluded, as it may be influenced by multiple factors unrelated to sensory pathways.
-Additionally, tooth pain and digestive problems were added as part of planned sensitivity analyses.

 ## Authorship